loveencounterflow/intertext-lexer/README.md

 * **[–]** use [`datom`s](https://github.com/loveencounterflow/datom)
 * **[–]** provide collection of standard lexers for recurring tasks, including an abstracted version of MarkDown star lexer
-* **[–]** allow lexemes to announce 'reserved characters' (such as `<` that signals start of an HTML tag) that can later be used to formulate a fallback pattern to capture otherwise unmatched text portions
 * **[–]** disallow lexemes to be accidentally overwritten
 * **[–]** clarify whether to use 'lexeme ID' or 'token ID'; whould really be the former because a lexeme is the description ('class' or 'type' if you will) of its instances (the tokens); tokens with the same `tid`